Fantasy Male Name Generator

 Yes.
 They work well for player characters, NPCs, factions, rivals, and campaign notes.

 Yes.
-Every result includes a name, meaning, and short lore snippet.
+Every result includes a name and short lore snippet.

 Are these names original?